Aquarthur/dotfiles/README.md

 # Dotfiles

-My dotfiles.
-I'm not a particularly avid user of tools like vim so for now I only have a `.zshrc` and `.zaliases`.

 ## Installation

 To install these dotfiles, run `./bootstrap.sh`. **Please note**: this will replace existing configuration files in your home directory, so be careful!